Dhruv-A/my_website/_posts/posts/2021-09-02-graphing-covid.md

 ## Next Steps

+I want to create models for the *best case* and *worst case* situation each day, whereby the cases should remain between two threshold lines.

-I want to model percentage of the population vaccinated on the same graph and look at how the increase in vaccinations is affecting the curve.
+I also want to model percentage of the population vaccinated on the same graph and look at how the increase in vaccinations is affecting the curve.
 Additionally, I want to look at different COVID restrictions implemented over the timeline of the graph and work out whether they lowered the approximated exponential graph before the restrictions took effect.